-WordPress is an application which is used for creating Websites or Blogs easily.
+WordPress is an application that used for creating Websites or Blogs easily.
 The possibilities when using WordPress are pretty much endless!
-That’s why, 33% on the Internet is powered by WordPress.
-That means, one of every three Websites are powered by WordPress and the ration is increasing day by day!
+WordPress powers more than 37% on the internet.
+That means, one of every three Websites is powered by WordPress and it is increasing day by day!

-WordPress comes in two varieties; free cloud hosting via WordPress.com, and a self-hosted option that you can download from WordPress.org as an open source application.
-Both run the same program and have the same basic features, but each have their advantages and disadvantages.
+Both run the same program and have the same basic features, but each has its advantages and disadvantages.
 Choosing which option is better for you is a matter of mapping out the needs of your site and where you want to take it in the future.

 The good thing is, whichever option you go for now does not have to be final.
 You can build a site on WordPress.com and then move it to a self-hosted solution down the road if need be or you can build a site on a self-hosted solution now and move it to WordPress.com later.

 WordPress.com is managed by company called Automattic, which is owned by Matt Mullenweg.
-That means, anything that happens on WordPress.com is managed by them and any updates come from Automattic.
 Because WordPress.com is managed by Automattic, you have automatic maintenance.
-You don’t have to worry about anything that happens there, all you have to worry about is your own content.
+You don’t have to worry about anything that happens there, all you have to worry about is your content.

 WordPress.com lives in the cloud.
 Now the cloud is this trend word that everyone uses.
 Basically, the cloud means that it just lives on the internet, usually on a distributed network of multiple servers.
 And for you, as a user, that means that it’s pretty fast, pretty secure and if a server goes down for some reason, it doesn’t mean that your Website is just going to disappear off the Internet in the process.

 However, because WordPress.com is owned by Automattic, there are content restrictions.
 Automattic won’t let you publish anything you want, and of course, most of the stuff they don’t allow you to publish really shouldn’t be published anyway.
-But there are cases where you may want to do something on your Website, like for instance, add Google ads, that you just can’t do, you’re not allowed to do that.
+But there are cases where you may want to do something on your Website, like for instance, add Google ads, you’re not allowed to do that.

 WordPress.com comes with a pre-configured theme library.
 In WordPress, a theme is what decides what your Website looks like, and how it behaves.
 In WordPress.com, there’s a large library, but it’s limited, and you can’t really make your own themes, and redesign your website exactly to your liking.

-WordPress.com also has predefined functionality.
-In WordPress.com, you have the functionality that’s available in the system, and that’s it.
+It also has predefined functionality.
+In WordPress.com, you have the functionality that’s available in the system.
 They add new functionality all the time, but you can’t add them on your own.

 # WordPress.com Key Benefits